groverkaran/django-comments-tree/docs/tutorial.rst

 Unlike the **Removal suggestion** flag, the **Liked it** and **Disliked it** flags are mutually exclusive.
 A user can not like and dislike a comment at the same time.
 Users can like/dislike at any time but only the last action will prevail.

 In this section we make changes to give our users the capacity to like or dislike comments.
-Following the same pattern as with the removal flag, enabling like/dislike buttons is about adding an argument to the ``render_xtdcomment_tree``, the argument ``allow_feedback``.
+Following the same pattern as with the removal flag, enabling like/dislike buttons is about adding an argument to the ``render_treecomment_tree``, the argument ``allow_feedback``.
 Edit the ``blog/post_detail.html`` template and add the new argument:

    .. code-block:: html+django

        <ul class="media-list">
-         {% render_xtdcomment_tree for object allow_flagging allow_feedback %}
+         {% render_treecomment_tree for object allow_flagging allow_feedback %}
        </ul>